Getting Started

 /* Multi-

-line comment */
+line comment */If statement

 if true {